Last updated: September 12th, 2024

 If you are wondering how much is a dash of liquid, you’re not alone.
 As a dash is mostly used when measuring liquids for cocktails, not everyone has come across the term, let alone had to actually measure it.

 A dash of liquid is generally measured as one bar spoon full.
 However, it turns out bar spoons also vary in volume, but they generally range from ⅙ of an ounce to ⅛ of an ounce.
 This gives a good starting point but cocktails aren’t an exact science, so we suggest finding what works best for your taste.
+If you’re pouring the bitters straight from the bottle, generally a couple shakes will do the trick.

-Try our Pineapple Mezcal Old Fashioned recipe and share your preferred sipping spot with us on Instagram (make sure to tag @candidcooksblog)!
+Try our pineapple mezcal old fashioned recipe and share your preferred sipping spot with us on Instagram (make sure to tag @candidcooksblog)!
 And don’t forget to rate, comment, and share the recipe below!

 Love this recipe?
 You may enjoy these other cocktail recipes, too: